Next to Ronald Reagan, no single person has achieved more to advance the cause of American conservatism than Paul Weyrich.

 Our informal group met frequently throughout the 1970s to brainstorm new ideas and put them into effect.

-In one of our discussions, I described theologically conservative Americans as "the largest tract of virgin timber on the political landscape."
-All the liberal pastors were already up to their necks in politics, but conservative religious leaders thought any such participation was no part of their calling.
+In one of our discussions, I described theologically conservative Americans as “the largest tract of virgin timber on the political landscape.”
+All the leftist pastors were already up to their necks in politics, but conservative religious leaders thought any such participation was no part of their calling.

 At the time, conservative pastors sat back and allowed the leftists to remove prayer from school, legalize abortion-on-demand and, in general, make government the active enemy of traditional values.